TOLL FREE: 1-866-611-2665

 MRI is useful for assessing most body areas and is particularly useful in detecting central nervous system demyelination.
 It is a sensitive, non-invasive way of imaging the brain, spinal cord, or other areas of the body.
 Importantly, these images are obtained without a radiation dose to the patient.

 An MRI’s magnetic field strength is measured in teslas (T).
-With our recently-installed, new, higher strength magnet, Mayfair now operates both 1.5T and 3T MRI services at Mayfair Place, providing greater options to specifically meet the imaging needs of patients.
+Mayfair operates both 1.5T and 3T MRI services at Mayfair Place, providing greater options to specifically meet the imaging needs of patients.
 The highly sensitive images from the 3T machine allows enhanced imaging of many areas of the body, including neurological imaging.

 Sometimes a contrast agent is injected during an MRI scan to help detect areas of inflammation.
 In addition, repeat scans may be ordered to track the progress of the disease and help make treatment decisions.

-In Alberta, MRI exams are available in hospitals and covered under the Alberta Health Care Insurance Plan, but we also offer the same studies as private pay exams.
-In Saskatchewan, we offer MRIs as a publicly funded, community-based service under contract with the Saskatchewan Health Authority and as a private pay exam.
+In Alberta, MRI exams are available in hospitals and covered under the Alberta Health Care Insurance Plan, but Mayfair Diagnostics also offers the same studies as private pay exams.
+In Saskatchewan, we offer MRIs as publicly funded, community-based services under contract with the Saskatchewan Health Authority and as private pay exams.
 Private MRI services in Saskatchewan are provided in accordance with and under the legislation of the Province of Saskatchewan.

-Mayfair Diagnostics offers MRI imaging as a private pay service at our Mayfair Place location in Calgary, and as both public and private pay exam at our Saskatoon and Regina locations in Saskatchewan.
-For more information, please visit our services page or call our toll free number 1-866-611-2665.
+Mayfair Diagnostics offers MRI imaging as a private pay service at our Mayfair Place location in Calgary, and as both public and private pay exams at our Saskatoon and Regina locations in Saskatchewan.
+For more information, please visit our services page or call our toll-free number 1-866-611-2665.